Mortgage Down Payment Calculator 2021CASAPLORERTrusted & Transparent

 Down Payment Assistance

-Down payment assistance programs help homebuyers with down payment and closing costs as it is a substantial portion of the upfront cost of purchasing a house.
-According to Forbes, 68% of renters are not purchasing a home because a large down payment acts as a barrier to a low rate mortgage.
-Down payment assistance programs vary by county, city and state which makes it difficult to determine which program is best.
-There are over 2,500 different programs, therefore it is recommended to do research in the area where the home is being purchased to determine which program best fits your needs.
+Down payment assistance programs help home buyers with down payment and closing costs as it is a substantial portion of the upfront cost of purchasing a house.
+According to Forbes, 68% of renters are not purchasing a home because a large down payment acts as a barrier to a low-rate mortgage.
+Down payment assistance programs vary by county, city, and state which makes it difficult to determine which program is best.
+Down payment assistance programs are generally offered by first-time home buyer programs.
+There are over 2,500 different programs, so it is recommended to research the area where the home is being purchased to determine which program best fits your needs.

 These programs are eligible for most conforming loans such as FHA Home Loans, VA loans, and USDA loans.
 Conforming loans that are insured by Fannie Mae and Freddie Mac are also eligible for such programs.
+Many state-wide mortgage programs provide down payment assistance through local housing authorities backed by the FHA.
 Conventional loans that are Jumbo loans are not eligible for these programs as they are above the limits for such programs.

 Types of Down Payment Assistance Programs